Trouble With Mussels

 At midday, Bikon left to get them something to eat.
-To Sano’s delight, the man returned with something that rivalled even Anina’s dinner from the previous night: peanut curry!
+To Sano’s delight, the man returned with something that rivalled even Anina’s dinner from the previous night: coconut stew!

 Sano and the other swimmers pulled themselves out of the water and sat on separate rocks or lay cross-legged on the sand.
-Each of them got a bowl of rice covered in thick, fragrant peanut sauce with vegetables and beef tripe.
-A clump of shrimp paste topped the bowl.
-Sano took a bite of rice and beef, and it filled his mouth with a delicious, earthy flavour.
+Each of them got a bowl of rice covered in thick, fragrant coconut sauce with vegetables and beef tripe.
+Sano took a bite of rice and beef, and it filled his mouth with a sweet, creamy flavour balanced by the distinct saltiness of shrimp paste.
 He was overwhelmed by an urge to devour the entire thing in a single breath, but he took a few moments to regain his composure, resolving to be brave and to save some for Anina.